Photo credit: Robert Saxe

 Music for Heather is.a love story.
 Nothing more or less.
 She gets to create stories that reflect her heart and longings from her soul.

 Heather is published singer-songwriter living in Blue Mountains.
-She writes heart-opening stories, sings with soaring passion, and plays haunting piano melodies.
+She writes heart-opening stories, sings with passion, and plays haunting piano melodies.
 Her songs come from her soul’s longing to sing her truth and bring love to the world.
 She recorded her first album “Listen” in New York (2004), her second album “Leuty Station” in Toronto (2012), and several solo and cowritten singles since then.
-She has a Factor-funded video, “Stupid Happy”, and is now working on a full album release of songs called “Liquid Love”.
+She has a Factor-funded video, “Stupid Happy”, and has put out a set of acoustic songs called “Liquid Love”.
 Heather has a classical piano performance degree (ARCT) from the Royal Conservatory of Toronto (U of T) and a Master of Arts (English) degree from U of Waterloo.
 She has led the Toronto Songwriting Guild for the past ten years – a group of 10-15 professional songwriters who are working on their craft.
 She is a member of One Fire Movement - a grassroots group of artists spreading peace through their art and activism.